353words/json/README.md

 Something like `{"IBM": 3, "INTC": 2}`.

 If you're going to model all of the JSON using structs, you create many structs for each part of it.
 However, these structs are one-off and used only for parsing.
-You create a "type pollution".
+You create "type pollution".

 You can take the fact that `encoding/json` ignores JSON members that do not appear in the struct.
 And to avoid type pollution, you can use an anonymous struct.